Lakers versus Celtics and the NBA Playoffs: Gameplay

 The game can be played in various ways: players could play against each other, or against the computer.
 Games against the computer were divided into two modes, "Exhibition" or "Playoffs".
 There are also four difficulty levels: Pre-season, Regular season, Playoffs and Showtime.
 Games could be configured for 2, 5, 8 or 12 minute quarters.

-Signature moves for individual star players have their own were introduced, such as Charles Barkley's gorilla dunk.
+Signature moves for individual star players who have their own were introduced, such as Charles Barkley's gorilla dunk.

 Teams

 Players can pick from one of eight teams who were among the 16 that had competed in the playoffs the year before the game was released.
 The MS-DOS version contained teams from the 1989 NBA Playoffs, while the Genesis version contained the playoff teams from the 1990 NBA Playoffs.